decentraland/old-documentation/_posts/development-guide/2021-04-03-event-listeners.md

 These events are especially useful in a multiplayer scene, to connect and disconnect players from servers only when they are standing on the scene's parcels.

-> Note: The event is only fired when the current player that is running the browser in their machine enters or leaves.
-Other players entering on leaving will only trigger the events in their running instances.
+// TODO: your player only vs all players

 > Note: The `onLeaveSceneObservable` is only triggered if the player leaves gracefully.
 If the player closes the browser abruptly, the events won't be picked up.
 Keep this in mind for multiplayer scenes.

--->
+> // TODO : does this also apply to other players?

+> Note: This event only responds to players that are currently being rendered.
+In large scenes where the scene size exceeds the visual range, players entering in the opposite corner may not be registered.
+If the number of players in the region exceeds the capabilities of an island on Decentraland servers, players that are not visible are not tracked by these events either.

 <!--
 ## Player moves